hyperlocalhq/django-base-libs/docs/import/index.md

 # Frequently Asked Questions about Production Import to Berlin Bühnen

-Last update: December 7, 2016
+Last update: October 24, 2017

+[TOC]

 ## What kind of imports do exist at Berlin Bühnen?

 There are 3 types of imports depending on the source format.

 1. The first type is based on the old XML format of CultureBase server.
+We call it "[CultureBase type](culturebase_import_specs/production_import_specification_culturebase_type.html)".
 This format is used by the following partners:

     - Deutsche Oper Berlin
     - RADIALSYSTEM V
     - Staatsoper im Schiller Theater

-2. The other format is based on a the XML structure defined at http://cb.heimat.de/interface/schema/interfaceformat.xsd.
+2. The other format is based on [this XML structure specification](http://cb.heimat.de/interface/schema/interfaceformat.xsd).
+We call it "[Heimat.de type](heimat_de_import_specs/production_import_specification_heimat_de_type.html)".
 This format is used by the following partners:

-    - GRIPS Theater
     - Berliner Philharmonie
     - Deutsches Theater
     - HAU